 Nowadays, teens and young adults come up with all different ways in which to obtain alcohol.
 Whether to consume at a party or with a bunch of friends in a dorm room, they often obtain false but otherwise valid-looking documentation to try and purchase alcohol, despite being under the age of 21.
 As we all know, the legal drinking age all across the country and in Texas is 21, yet that doesn’t stop some minors from still trying to purchase alcohol.
 At the Fulgham Law Firm, P.C., we understand that mistakes can easily be made by a liquor store clerk, restaurant, bar or other individual who unknowingly sells alcohol to a minor.
 However, such an innocent error in judgment could result in serious legal repercussions, including a monetary fine of up to $4,000 and potential jail time for a year or less.
 With this in mind, it is critical to hire an attorney who is experienced in handling these types of cases, as early intervention can mean the difference between jail time and freedom.

 If you have been charged with selling alcohol to a minor and are being contacted by investigators about your case, avoid saying or doing anything without having a qualified Fort Worth criminal defense lawyer by your side.
 As most people are aware, anything you say can and most definitely will be used against you in court.
 A criminal defense attorney will be able to review your legal options, advise you of your rights, and help you to proceed in your case with the most solid and effective defense strategies possible.
-Don’t sacrifice your rights – contact the Fulgham Law Firm, P.C. today to learn more about how our experienced criminal defense attorneys can help you.
+Don’t sacrifice your rights – contact the Fulgham Law Firm, P.C. today to learn more about how our experienced criminal defense attorney can help you.

 Texas Alcoholic Beverage Code